 The Spanish PTO continues to be operative (without on-site attendance of the public), with staff working remotely.
 The Spanish PTO IP Bulletin continues to be published on a daily basis during the week as usual, and decisions continue to be issued.
 It is possible to file new applications, submissions and requests in proceedings, etc. via the PTO's e-filing tools.
 In this respect, the decision of 16 March expressly clarifies that the users can continue to make normal use of the electronic services of the Spanish PTO.
 Electronic filing has been common practice in Spain anyway and the corresponding tools are fully operative.
 Accordingly, we generally recommend continuing with proceedings at the PTO rather than to delay those steps, in particular, to proceed with new filings as usual to avoid a later filing date.

-Operations: The majority of services of the UK Intellectual Property Office (UK-IPO) are operating as normal, but paper filings will not be processed until further notice.
+Operations: The majority of services of the UK Intellectual Property Office (UK-IPO) are operating as normal, but with timescales for a number of IPO office actions and response times being extended.
+Paper filings will not be processed until further notice.
+However, the IPO has created a new email address for services that are not available online called email@example.com.
+This can be used instead of faxing or posting documents.

-Despite this suspension of deadlines, the UK-IPO is encouraging users to continue to work to existing deadlines if possible.
+Despite this suspension of deadlines, the UK-IPO is encouraging users to continue to work to existing deadlines if possible, especially in the case of deadlines for priority applications for trade marks and designs within the 6 month priority window, which are not governed by the UK's Rules.

 Deadlines before 24 March: Previously the UK-IPO said that it would extend deadlines where national and international legislation allows and that where a deadline has been missed, resulting in a loss of rights, they may be able to restore or reinstate the right depending on the circumstances.
 This statement has not, so far, been reversed and so if you have registered IP rights which could be affected due to a deadline falling in the period before 24 March 2020, you should keep careful records of how the COVID-19 pandemic has affected your business and what you did and didn't do to mitigate loss.
 This will assist in demonstrating why the IPO's discretion should be exercised in your favour, if needed.